VET APPROVED

 1. Brown Eye Color

 Brown is the most common eye color in dogs.
-When there is a major increase in melanin, it produces different shades of neutral browns.
+It is the result of the greatest amounts of melanin in the iris, and it produces different shades of neutral browns.
 Higher levels of melanin make eyes darker.

 Because dogs’ genetics carry the high melanin levels so well, many dog breeds display brown eyes, including most mixed breeds.
 Some purebreds are more prone to brown eyes than others.